snehhagarwal/QuantityMeasurementApp/README.md

 # Quantity Measurement Application

 A progressive .NET 10 console application for performing measurement equality, conversion, and arithmetic across Length, Weight, Volume, and Temperature categories.
-The system grows incrementally through fourteen use cases — from a simple feet comparison to a fully generic, extensible arithmetic engine built on the `IMeasurable` interface and `Quantity<TUnit>`, culminating in non-linear temperature support with selective arithmetic enforcement.
+The system grows incrementally through fifteen use cases — from a simple feet comparison to a fully generic, extensible arithmetic engine built on the `IMeasurable` interface and `Quantity<TUnit>`, culminating in a complete N-Tier architecture with controller, service, repository, and model layers powered by a unified `QuantityMeasurementServiceImpl`.

 ---